markduan/postcss-sorting/lib/order/README.md

 **Unlisted elements will be placed after all listed elements.** So if you specify an array and do not include `declarations`, that means that all declarations will be placed after any other element.

-## Extended at-rule objects
+## Extended atrule objects

-Extended at-rule objects have different parameters and variations.
+Extended atrule objects have different parameters and variations.

 Object parameters:

-* `type`: always `"at-rule"`
+* `type`: always `"atrule"`
 * `name`: `string`.
 E. g., `name: "include"` for `@include`
 * `parameter`: `string`|`regex`.
 A string will be translated into a RegExp — `new RegExp(yourString)` — so _be sure to escape properly_.
 E. g., `parameter: "icon"` for `@include icon(20px);`
 * `hasBlock`: `boolean`.
 E. g., `hasBlock: true` for `@include icon { color: red; }` and not for `@include icon;`